-IAS 34.10, [IAS 1.82]
+IAS 34.10, IAS 1.82

 Each of the condensed primary financial statements includes, at a minimum, each of the headings and subtotals that were included in the last annual financial statements.
 Additional line items are included if their omission would make the financial statements misleading.
-IAS 1 requires the separate presentation of specific line items in the statement of profit or loss but the Group has not presented some of them because during the interim period it did not have any events or transactions to be reflected in those line items.
+IAS 1 requires the separate presentation of specific line items in the statement of profit or loss.
+The Group has not presented certain line items because during the interim reporting period it did not have any events or transactions to be reflected in those line items.